This coverage deals with the River Medina after it leaves Cowes and makes it's way to Newport, the county town of the Isle of Wight...

 Probably the only anchoring opportunity for craft able to take the ground is just past the Folly and the pile moorings to the West of the channel as marked by the two green buoys in clear sight of Island Harbour's lock and control tower.
 The riverbed shelves gently in this area, but the usual precautions about finding a place to settle down on the mud apply.

 Island Harbour can be approached and entered by craft drawing 2 m about an hour either side of MHWS, and craft 1.5 m draft about two hours either side.
 The lock is manned from 8 AM to 9 PM during the summer and 8 AM to 5:30 PM off-season, and craft wishing to enter should contact Island Harbour Marina on VHF channel 80 or telephone 01983 539994 as passing the Folly.
 The control tower looking over the River is unmistakable, and a long holding pontoon pokes out into the River at right angles from the southern side of the lock.
+If you just want to use the holding pontoon to tie up and make a short visit ashore they will make a charge of £10, There's no charge for waiting one's turn for the lock.
 The new approach channel follows the line of this pontoon, and is marked on the northern side by small red buoys.
 Entry to the lock is controlled by simple traffic lights, wait for a green light to enter.
 Holding on ropes are provided within the lock, so generally it's just a matter of fendering up well entering the lock and hanging on as the water level adjusts.
 Quite often the lock will completely open for free flow around high water, again with entry and exit controlled by the traffic lights.
 The staff will direct you to a berth as you enter.
 There are no tidal streams to worry about within and a fair amount of room to play with once inside.
 All normal Marina facilities (except fuel and provisions) are available here.
-This summer (2018) visiting boats will be charged at £2.80 per metre per night (Mon to Thur) and £3.20 per metre per night (Fri to Sun).
-Shore power is available as an extra (£2.85 per night)) Photo number 4 in the gallery shows part of the lock with the holding on ropes visible, while photos number 5 and 6 show plenty of room to manoeuvre once inside, and the fuel pump that has been defunct as long as I can remember.
+This summer (2022) visiting boats will be charged at £3.00 per metre per night (Mon to Thur) and £3.40 per metre per night (Fri to Sun).
+Shore power is available as an extra (£3.00 per night)) Photo number 4 in the gallery shows part of the lock with the holding on ropes visible, while photos number 5 and 6 show plenty of room to manoeuvre once inside, and the fuel pump that has been defunct as long as I can remember.

 Shelter once within is near perfect, and makes a great change from the frenetic comings and goings elsewhere...... added to this is the beautiful rural setting.